locuslab/deq-ddim/README.md

 ```
 python main.py --config cifar10.yml --model Diffusion --exp cifar10-orig-fid --image_folder samples-cifar10-and-t1000-long-new --doc cifar10 --sample --fid --timesteps 1000 --eta 0 --ni --method anderson --use_pretrained
 ```
 The `--use_pretrained` option will automatically load the model according to the dataset for CIFAR10, LSUN Bedrooms and Churches.
+We use DDPM models for all datasets except CelebA.
+Please download CelebA 64x64 pretrained model from https://github.com/ermongroup/ddim

 ### Training DEQ for Model Inversion
 ```